How Japan’s quake information apparatus springs into action

 “I held hands with my husband until the shaking stopped,” she said.
 “It was shaking so much, I didn’t have a choice but to stay still.”

 But Oyachi couldn’t stay still for long.
-Living near the sea, the 66-year-old knew where to go when her phone began blasting earthquake warnings and speakers broadcast warnings of a tsunami.
+Living near the sea, she knew where to go when her phone began blasting earthquake warnings and speakers broadcast warnings of a tsunami.